-The College is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees and natural disasters.
-The College has insurance for its buildings and contents through the State Insurance Fund (SIF), part of the State of Alabama Department of Finance, Division of Risk Management, a public entity risk pool, which operates as a common risk management and insurance program for state owned properties.
+The College is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The College has insurance for its buildings and contents through the State Insurance Fund (SIF), part of the State of Alabama, Department of Finance; Division of Risk Management, which operates as a common risk management and insurance program for state owned properties.
 The College pays an annual premium based on the amount of coverage requested.
 The SIF provides coverage up to \$2 million per occurrence and is self-insured up to a maximum of \$6 million in aggregate claims.
-The SIF purchases commercial insurance for its automobile coverage, general liability, and professional legal liability coverage.
-In addition, the College has fidelity bonds on the College president and business officer as well as on all other college personnel who handle funds.
+The SIF purchases commercial insurance for claims which in the aggregate exceed \$6 million.
+The College purchases commercial insurance for its automobile coverage, general liability, and professional legal liability coverage.
+In addition, the College has fidelity bonds on the College's President, Vice-President, as well as on all other college personnel who handle funds.

 Employee health insurance is provided through the Public Education Employees' Health Insurance Fund (PEEHIF) administered by the Public Education Employees' Health Insurance Board (PEEHIB).
 The Fund was established to provide a uniform plan of health insurance for current and retired employees of state educational institutions and is self-sustaining.
 Monthly premiums for employee and dependent coverage are determined annually by the plan's actuary and based on anticipated claims in the upcoming year, considering any remaining fund balance on hand available for claims.
 The College contributes a specified amount monthly to the PEEHIF for each employee and this amount is applied against the employee's premiums for the coverage selected and the employee pays any remaining premium.

 Settled claims resulting from these risks have not exceeded the College's coverage in any of the past three fiscal years.